fmitech/employee-manual/index.md

 The goal of this manual is to guide your first couple of weeks at Fluid Media.
 The manual is composed of several sections.
 The first couple of sections will help to introduce your workstations and the various tools you'll use in your everyday development, most notably source control.

 > #### Note
-This manual is available on github.
-If you spot any errors, omissions, or would like to contribute, please don't hesitate to create a pull-request (this manual will explain how to that shortly)
+This manual is available on [Github](https://github.com/fmitech/employee-manual/tree/gh-pages).
+If you spot any errors, omissions, or would like to contribute, please don't hesitate to create a pull-request (this manual will explain how to that shortly :)

 ## Workstations